Olical/sentinel/README.md

-# Sentinel
+# sentinel

 This program, when configured correctly, will watch your source files and run them through other programs when they are modified.
-It was intended for [LESS](http://lesscss.org/) and JavaScript files although can be set up to run anything you want.
-Sentinel is built to run on [node.js](http://nodejs.org/).
+It was intended for [LESS](http://lesscss.org/) and JavaScript files although can be set up to run anything you want. sentinel is built to run on [node.js](http://nodejs.org/).

 At the moment the only way to stop it is with `Ctrl + C`.
 I am planning on implementing some kind of interface so that you can prompt things like reloading the config, or forcing the processing of a file.
 I would also like to add regular expression file matching.